 We take a look at the etymology behind the word 'bonanza' and it's Spanish origins

-Posted by Collins Language @ Wednesday 11 January 2017
+Posted by Collins Dictionaries @ Wednesday 11 January 2017

 A Spanish bonanza